Potato-W/Poetic_Language/README.md

  1. first, participle with jieba to have most words.
  2. second, using informationentropy to get unregistered words, which are more common in Tang Poem, rather than modern Chinese.

+About these two methods, I will do a detailed explanation in Wiki-Participle